One of my favorite things about crochet is using it to make gifts of love and support for my friends, family and even folks I’ll never meet.

 Rows 3-62: Repeat Row 2, 60 times.
 Fasten off.

 Edging: Using 2 strands of third color.
-Attach yarn at any corner, ch 1, (sc, ch 2, sc) in corner st, [*ch 1, sk 1 st, sc in next st*, repeat from * to* to next corner, (sc, ch 2, sc) in corner] 3 times, repeat from * to * once more, sl st to first sc of edging and fasten off.
+Attach yarn at any corner, ch 1, (sc, ch 2, sc) in corner st, [*ch 1, sk 1 st, sc in next st*, repeat from * to* to next corner, (sc, ch 2, sc) in corner] 3 times, repeat from * to * until reach beginning of round, sl st to first sc of edging and fasten off.

 Alternate edging: Sc in every st with same treatment of corners as in first edging.
 Can do more than one round of edging to create a more substantial border by chaining 1 after the joining sl st, then working a sc in each sc and corner treatment in the corner ch-2 spaces.